-If you wish to offer a Mass for someone living or deceased at Holy Redeemer please contact the office at 419-629-2543 to schedule the date.
+If you wish to offer a Mass or donate altar flowers for someone living or deceased at Holy Redeemer please contact the office at 419-629-2543 to schedule the date.

 What are Mass intentions?